ThePeopleAlchemist Edit: #TheWomanAlchemist #feature #Womanofthemonth

 - created the manicured Rose Garden on the grounds of the White House as it’s known today

 - drove the restoration of the White House.

 Jackie Kennedy devoted much of her life to making JFK into the great president he so badly always wanted to be.

 And finally, she coined the epitaph of the Kennedy Administration – Camelot.
 A magic moment in American history, from a song JFK loved most . . .
 “Don’t let it be forgotten, that once there was a spot, for one brief shining moment that was known as Camelot...

 . .
 There’ll never be another Camelot again.”

-In making the attempt, no matter the result, she encouraged others to raise their expectations and to consider what is possible, whatever their situation in life.
+In attempting, no matter the result, she encouraged others to raise their expectations.
+Consider what is possible, whatever their situation in life.

-Personally she was an example on how you can make the best out of your circumstances, with dignity, whilst under extreme pressure; on how you can create your life " as you want it to be".
+Personally, she was an example of how you can make the best out of your circumstances.
+With dignity, whilst under extreme pressure.
+An example of how you can create your life ” as you want it to be”.

-Professionally she provided me a "roadmap" on how it is actually possible to shape culture, quietly but with relentless determination and "to lead without leading", having impact and influence without people even realising and still achieve your objectives.
+Professionally, she provided me with a “roadmap” on how it is actually possible to shape culture quietly but with relentless determination.
+And “to lead without leading”.
+Having impact and influence without people even realising and still achieve your objectives.

 And finally, from a fashion point of view, her style was and is timeless.